neoaggelos/cluster-api-provider-lxc/docs/book/src/explanation/load-balancer.md

 The load balancer instance can be configured through the `spec.loadBalancer.oci.instanceSpec` configuration fields.
 Unless a custom image source is set, the `ghcr.io/lxc/cluster-api-provider-incus/haproxy:v20230606-42a2262b` (mirror of `kindest/haproxy`) image will be used.

 Support for OCI containers was first added in Incus 6.5.
-Using the `oci` load balancer type when the `oci_instance` API extension is not supported will raise an error during the LXCCluster provisioning process.
+Using the `oci` load balancer type when the `instance_oci` API extension is not supported will raise an error during the LXCCluster provisioning process.

 The only requirement to use the `oci` load balancer type is that the management cluster **must** be able to reach the load balancer container through its IP.